 - Tax-free growth of dividends (if applicable)

 Meanwhile, the insured still has access to accumulated cash values, which can be used for any purpose and accessed at any age.
-There are no penalties for accessing the cash value before turning age 59½, as there are with annuities and with IRAs.
+There are no penalties for accessing the cash value before turning age 59 1/2, as there are with annuities and with individual retirement accounts (IRAs).
 In addition, there are no required minimum distributions, as there are with annuities, IRAs and retirement accounts.

 As discussed, the best investment candidates for a PPLI policy are those that are tax-inefficient.
 They generate substantial current taxable income, imputed (phantom) income or capital gains unless they are held in a retirement account or life insurance vehicle that provides tax-free growth.

-PPLI owners and their advisers either choose specific investments for their portfolios, or carefully select money managers to manage their portfolios within the policies.
+PPLI owners and their advisors either choose specific investments for their portfolios or carefully select money managers to manage their portfolios within the policies.
 Possible investments can include venture capital, real estate investment trusts, private equity funds, funds of hedge funds and commodity funds, or any fund with extremely high turnover rates that generate substantial short-term capital gains.

 But that doesn't mean anything goes.
 PPLIs must still meet IRS standards for investor control, insurance and diversification.